 Welcome to Rosebank School.

 Our core curriculum is based on a combination of an adapted and differentiated EYFS/National Curriculum and the Autism Education Trust Progression Framework, and is driven by each child’s EHCP.
 We use the TEACCH approach to provide a very structured and systematic environment to support pupils’ learning.
-Where appropriate communication is supported using PECS.
+When appropriate communication is supported using PECS.
 We are flexible in the use of our autism approaches, tailoring these to needs of each pupil.
-All pupil’s have an individual positive behaviour support plan outlining their individual needs and preferences.
+All pupils have an individual positive behaviour support plan outlining their individual needs and preferences.
+Within Rosebank School also use letters and sounds for our phonics lessons to support our children with reading and writing.

-We have small class sizes comprising 5 - 7 pupils to 1 teacher and 2/3 teaching assistants (depending on the level of pupil need).
+We have small class sizes, usually 7 pupils, with to 1 teacher and 2/3 teaching assistants (depending on the level of pupil need).
 Staff are all trained and highly skilled at working with pupils with autism and associated difficulties and are able to address the differences in learning styles.

-To meet the particular needs of our pupils, we provide a variety of additional therapies and interventions where appropriate such as Music Therapy, adapted Cognitive Behaviour Therapy (CBT), Emotional Literacy Support, Talk-Draw Therapy, Lego Build2Express, Relax Kids, Speed Up and Dyslexia support.
+To meet the particular needs of our pupils, we provide a variety of additional interventions where appropriate including Emotional Literacy Support (ELSA), Talk-Draw Therapy, Lego Build2Express, Relax Kids, Sensory Diet and Dyslexia support.

 To prepare and enable our pupils to learn, we place an emphasis on physical activity and developing self-regulation and resilience.
-Across their time at Rosebank, and in addition to PE sessions and regular use of the outdoor play areas and indoor sensory spaces, our pupils access swimming sessions, horse riding, trampolining, core skills training, football and rugby coaching.
-To ensure our pupils with sensory processing difficulties have their needs met, we assess pupils needs then use a variety of tailored sensory equipment and interventions which support our pupils to develop their understanding and self-management over time.
+Across their time at Rosebank School, and in addition to PE sessions and regular use of the outdoor play areas and indoor sensory spaces, our pupils access core skills teaching, football coaching and swimming.
+Some pupils also take part in Horse Riding(RDA).
+To ensure our pupils with sensory processing difficulties have their needs met, we assess each pupil to create an individual sensory profile.
+We then use a variety of tailored sensory equipment and interventions to support our pupils to develop their understanding and self-management over time.

 To ensure that our pupils are able to generalise the skills that they learn within school, all pupils take part in weekly Independence and Community Participation visits which are themed in line with the Autism Education Trust Progression Framework.